nextcloud/Android-SingleSignOn/README.md

 }
 ```

-### 3) To handle the result of the Account Chooser, include the following:
+### 3) To handle the result of the Account Chooser, include the following

 From an Activity